SimCoaches/TrackPro/README.md

 - **Exponential**: Provides finer control at the beginning of pedal travel
 - **Logarithmic**: Provides more sensitivity at the end of pedal travel
 - **S-Curve**: Combines aspects of both exponential and logarithmic for a balanced feel
+- **Custom**: Create your own curve by dragging points to your preferred positions

+### Curve Management

+New in version 1.1.0, TrackPro allows you to save and manage multiple custom curves for each pedal:

+1. **Save a Custom Curve**:
+   - Adjust the curve points to your liking
+   - Enter a name in the "Curve Name" field
+   - Click "Save Curve"

+2. **Load a Custom Curve**:
+   - Select a saved curve from the dropdown list
+   - Click "Load"
+   - The curve will be applied immediately

+3. **Delete a Custom Curve**:
+   - Select a saved curve from the dropdown list
+   - Click "Delete"
+   - Confirm the deletion

+Each pedal has its own set of saved curves, allowing you to create specific profiles for different racing games or driving styles.

+### Preset Curves

+TrackPro comes with several preset curves for each pedal:

+- **Throttle**: Racing, Smooth, Aggressive
+- **Brake**: Hard Braking, Progressive, ABS Simulation
+- **Clutch**: Quick Engage, Gradual, Race Start

+These presets provide a good starting point for customization.

 ### Advanced Configuration